DEVELOPING A CHILD’S POTENTIAL

 Buddy Reading reaches out to selected low-income children who are unable to read at required grade level.
 The child will be engaged on a one-to-one reading to monitor his or her reading ability.

-Lakeside’s Creative Arts Programme develops children’s artistic talents and interests through guitar, ukulele, violin, dance, and drama classes.
+Lakeside’s Creative Arts Programme develops children’s artistic talents and interests through guitar, ukulele and violin classes.
 The annual Steps and Sounds concert is a highly anticipated event for parents, children and teachers as we celebrate the fruits of their labour.

 Lakeside’s Holiday Programme brings underprivileged children and families together for meaningful outings and activities during the school holidays.